ghif/mtae/README.md

 - Currently only works for the provided MNIST dataset (with 6 rotated views)
 - Still not well commented

-_TO DO_:
-- RAND-SEL procedure
-- SVM classification
-- Supervised Finetuning

 For questions and bug reports, please send me an email at _mghifary[at]gmail.com_.